paulo-amaral/Easy-ELK/README.md

 # Shell Script to install ELK on Debian
-INSTALL KIBANA+ELASTICSEARCH+LOGSTASH - Elastic Stack on Debian
+Bash script to INSTALL KIBANA+ELASTICSEARCH+LOGSTASH - Elastic Stack on Debian and Ubuntu.